 Congratulations to all of HRO Today’s CHRO of the Year Award winners and Leaders of Distinction as well as the Talent Acquisition Leader of Year Award winners and Leaders of Distinction!
-Hire Velocity was proud to be a VIP sponsor of this year’s Forum and CHRO of the Year Awards Gala, and we are excited to see the advancements taking place in human capital strategy and technology.
+Hire Velocity was proud to be a VIP sponsor of this year’s Forum and CHRO of the Year Awards Gala, and we are excited to see the advancements taking place in human capital strategy, RPO solutions, and technology.

 Several key themes emerged over the course of the conference including AI, candidate experience, employee engagement, and corporate strategy.
 Based on those themes, if we could sum up the future of HR and Talent Acquisition in one sentence, it might be this: Automate where possible so humans can put their efforts where they matter most.